 Bob Porterfield was not shy about embellishing his personal history, but for a few years for the Washington Senators, he didn't have to make up any stories about his talent.

-Why are baseball pitchers such bad hitters?
+Why are baseball pitchers bad hitters?
 Here are five reasons to explain why pitchers struggle at the plate.

 This article suggests a list of the 30 best players in the history of Major League Baseball.
 A short bio is provided for each player as well as a listing of his most impressive records and achievements.